ColleSerre/PrivacyApp/README.md

 * [Daren Palmer](https://colleserre.github.io) - Head of project & backend
 * [Adrien Dumont](https://neurones.dev) - User counting and website styling

+# Contributing

+This repository is still in development and we would love some help and improvement suggestions.
+Just open an issue and we'll discuss it!

 Find more information in our Instagram Account: [great___tech](https://www.instagram.com/great___tech/).

 ![Instagram Account Nametag](./img/readme_img/nametag.png)